Sainkee/js-div-project/ReadME.txt

 Usage
 This project can be used as a reference for dynamically creating and styling HTML elements using JavaScript.
 Developers can learn how to manipulate DOM elements programmatically.

-Credits
-This project is based on a tutorial from MDN Web Docs.

-License
-This project is licensed under the MIT License.